 - California: recycle it free.
 The Bye Bye Mattress program (Mattress Recycling Council) offers free drop-off at participating sites, funded by a recycling fee paid at purchase.

 - California retailers take the old one.
-When a new mattress is delivered, most retailers will remove your old mattress for recycling.
+When a new mattress is delivered, California law requires retailers to offer free pickup of your old mattress at delivery.

 - Arizona: no state program.
 Use municipal bulk-trash pickup, a transfer station, or a junk hauler; check your city bulk-pickup schedule.